SmileYzn/LogApi/README.md

 And it can get responses from the webserver of what to do on the ReHLDS side using specific data models.

 The main idea is control ReHLDS server using server or player events, that will be handled by webserver.
-Like create a ban system, register system, live server list or something that envolves webservers, databases, players and much more.
+Like create a ban system, register system, live server list or something that envolves webservers, databases, players and others.

 ## Visit our documentation
 You can learn what LogAPI can do in HLDS server, control the events, create responses and more: [LogApi Wiki](https://github.com/SmileYzn/LogApi/wiki)